JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/bestiary/fiend/rakshasa.md

 ***Multiattack.*** The rakshasa makes two claw attacks.

-***Claw.*** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 9 (`2d6 + 2`) slashing damage, and the target is cursed if it is a creature.
+***Claw.*** *Melee Weapon Attack:* `dice: d20+7` (+7 to hit), reach 5 ft., one target. *Hit:* `dice: 2d6 + 2|avg` (`2d6 + 2`) slashing damage, and the target is cursed if it is a creature.
 The magical curse takes effect whenever the target takes a short or long rest, filling the target's thoughts with horrible images and dreams.
 The cursed target gains no benefit from finishing a short or long rest.
 The curse lasts until it is lifted by a [remove curse](compendium/spells/remove-curse.md) spell or similar magic.
 ```
 ^statblock